 - Download the Cruise Line’s Mobile Applications – Apple/Android

-- Travel Insurance is HIGHLY RECOMMENDED to protect your investment of the vacation & to offer peace of mind knowing that you’re covered if an emergency occurs prior to the trip, or during the trip.
+- Travel Insurance is HIGHLY RECOMMENDED to protect your investment of the vacation & to offer peace of mind knowing that you’re covered if an emergency occurs before the trip or during the journey.

 - Locate Your Passports (Check Expiration Dates) / Birth Certificates/ Citizenship Identification – Keep Safe